Grinzzly/Messing-with-JS/README.md

 <h1 align="center">Toying with JavaScript</h1>

 <div align="center">
   <sub>The little code pieces that could.
-Wrote by
+Written by
   <a href="https://github.com/Grinzzly">Grinzzly</a>
   </a>
 </div>